SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 ### How does the `handleFileUploads` function work?
 After a user selects/drops files in the `<DropZone>` component, an "Upload Files" button will appear.
 When the user clicks that button the `handleFileUploads` function that you passed as props will be called and a `FormData` object will be passed to that function.
 Your `handleFileUploads` function will need to process the files according to your cloud storage service's API.

-### How do you retrieve the files that were passed to your API endpoint?
+### I want to send uploaded files to one of my server-side API endpoints first and then upload those files to my cloud storage service from my backend code.
+How do I access and read the files that were uploaded in my API endpoint?
+When a user uploads a file (or multiple files) in the browser, those files are attached to a `FormData` object with the `append()` method.
+The first parameter in the `append()` method is a `name` field and its second parameter is the file being uploaded.
+The whole thing might look something like this: `formData.append("userFiles", uploadedFiles[i])`.

-Each server framework or serverless function service will handle this differently, so you will have to look at your server-side code's documentation to find out how to retrieve and process the files that were passed. **Please note that the first parameter that is passed to the `FormData.append()` method in this component is `"files"`.
-That means that if you use this `<DropZone>` component then any files that are uploaded through this component might be available on a `"files"` property.
-But that all depends on how your server-side code handles file uploads, of course.
-Again, read your server-side code's documentation for details.**
+When the user clicks the submit button to upload the files, a POST request containing the `formData` object that holds the uploaded files is sent to the API endpoint.
+Each server framework or serverless function service will handle file uploads differently, so you will have to look at your server-side code's documentation to find out how to access and read the files that were uploaded through the browser.
+Keep in mind, though, that since the files were attached to the `formData` object with a specific `name` argument, then they would probably be available on a property that has the same name that was passed to the `name` parameter.
+For example, if `"userFiles"` was passed to the `name` parameter, then the files would be available on a `userFiles` property somewhere in the request object.
+But, again, read your server-side code's documentation to find out how to access and read the files that were uploaded.

+**The argument that is passed to the `name` parameter in this `<DropZone>` component is `"files"`.
+So if you use this `<DropZone>` component, then any files that are uploaded through this component would probably be available on a `"files"` property.**

 <!-- <br>